byrontang/exploratory-analytics/impact-of-fracking-on-earthquake-in-oklahoma/README.txt

 Description:
 	Processed drilling data and earthquake data in Oklahoma since 1975 and visualized the trend of drilling activity over the years.
 	Rearranged data sets and tested correlation between earthquake frequency and number of wells.
-The result indicates a strong correlation (0.81) between earthquake frequency and the number of horizontal wells from fracking.
+	The result indicated a strong correlation (0.81) between earthquake frequency and the number of horizontal wells from fracking.

 Data Source:
 	1. www.WellDatabase.com